monero-project/monero-site/resources/developer-guides/wallet-rpc.md

 ### **stop_wallet**

-Stops the wallet, storing the current state.
+Store the current state of any open wallet and exit the monero-wallet-rpc process.

 Alias: *None*.